Teaching Philosophy

 As both a choreographer and screendance filmmaker, I view creativity as an essential component of dance education.
 My teaching is informed by the intersection of concert dance and dance for the camera, encouraging students to think critically about movement, performance, storytelling, collaboration, and the evolving ways dance can engage contemporary audiences.
 Through choreography courses, creative research projects, performance opportunities, and interdisciplinary collaborations, students learn to generate ideas, take risks, refine their work, and communicate effectively through movement.

 Innovation and adaptability are also central to my teaching practice.
 During the COVID-19 pandemic, I created ShutterSpeed, an interdisciplinary screendance initiative that allowed students to continue creating and performing through digital media while exploring new modes of artistic expression.
-This work contributed to the development of Dance on Film coursework at the University at Buffalo and continues to inform how I integrate technology, creativity, and contemporary artistic practice into the curriculum.
+This work contributed to the development of Dance on Film coursework at the University at Buffalo and continues to inform how technology, creativity, and contemporary artistic practice inform the curriculum.